 Toddlers will love the the kitchen/store play space and will spend a lot of time playing with all the nobs, buttons and containers.
 Swings are aplenty, with two bucket swings and two big kid swings in the tot lot, and four swings in the big kid area.
 For bathrooms, there’s a portable potty with a hand washing station next to the big kid playground.

 King Pool Find an open family swim time almost every morning or afternoon, and look out for their holiday swim events which occur near Halloween, Thanksgiving, and the New Year.
+Just remember to reserve your slot ahead of time.

-Gioia Pizzeria MY favorite pizza place in the Bay.
+Gioia Pizzeria My FAVORITE pizza place in the Bay.
 (Sorry Cheeseboard!)
 Grab a slice of funghi at their sidewalk window and enjoy it on the bench out front, or take it back to King Park for a picnic.

 Hopkins Street Bakery Stop in for a sweet treat or pick up some delicious cookie dough to take home for later.
 We are obsessed with the pumpkin chocolate chip muffins.